Insurance under the Anw survivor benefit scheme

 - You are a Dutch civil servant working outside the Netherlands for a Dutch embassy or consulate or another Dutch government institution.
 Your family members will stay insured as well, unless they start working outside the Netherlands and earn more than the tax-free threshold

-- You are staying outside the Netherlands temporarily to study and you do not work in the other country
+- You are staying outside the Netherlands temporarily to study and you do not work in that country

-- You are receiving care in one of a number of care institutions outside the Netherlands, such as the Dutch sanatorium in Davos
+- You are receiving care in one of a number of care institutions outside the Netherlands, such as the Davos Dutch Asthma Centre